-As you’ll soon learn from these entrepreneurship stats, more and more people are starting their own businesses with the hope that they’ll be able to work by their own rules, and at their own pace.
-What does it take to become a successful entrepreneur?
-You must be a fearless risk-taker that’s not afraid of rejection and criticism.
-Being your own boss can be a blessing in disguise if you don’t know how to manage your time and skills.
+As you’ll soon learn from these entrepreneurship stats, more and more people are starting their own businesses with the hope that they’ll be able to work by their own rules and at their own pace.
+However, with the recent pandemic, this has been an impossible task for some.

-- 12% of business owners have only a high school diploma.
+- About 12% of business owners only have a high school diploma.

 - 20% of small businesses fail during their first year.